 Bread pudding, like French Toast is making something out of nothing.
 It is a celebration of bread that’s only other productive path is duck food.
 We swipe the dry, several day old bread out of the mouths of birds and soak it in custard and bake it into a pudding.
 I serve mine with whipped cream sweetened with confectioners’ sugar.
 This is a great trick because the corn starch in the confectioners’ sugar helps stabilize the cream.
 I also like idea of Susan Haley, one of PIE’s Facebook friends, who told me that she scatters pecans on her bread pudding and then drizzles a mixture of sweetened condensed milk and whiskey on top.

-Bake for 45 to 50 minutes or until a knife inserted in the middle comes out clean (ish).
+- Bake for 45 to 50 minutes or until a knife inserted in the middle comes out clean (ish).
+Remove from the oven carefully.

 CAREFULLY remove the baking dish.
 I remove the water bath and the baking dish carefully to the counter and then carefully remove the baking dish.
 You might be able to lift the bread pudding out of the water and leave the water in the oven to cool before removing it.
 Either way, be very careful of the sloshing water pan.
 Some of the sugar may still be white and dry on top at the end of the baking time.